Technical SEO Audit Checklist

 14. Log file analysis (if access available)

-- Googlebot is not crawling large volumes of low-value URLs (parameterised, session-based, internal search)
+- Googlebot is not crawling large volumes of low-value URLs.
+Parameterised, session-based, and internal search URLs should be blocked

-- Crawl frequency on key pages aligns with update frequency — high-priority pages being crawled regularly
+- Crawl frequency on key pages aligns with update frequency.
+High-priority pages should be crawled regularly

 - No suspicious non-Google bots consuming significant crawl bandwidth